seancorfield/atom-chlorine-setup/README.md

 ## Keymap

 The REBL-specific commands _require_ Clojure 1.10 and will fail on earlier versions.
+If REBL is not on the classpath, these commands will all `tap>` the results, which will work with [Reveal](https://github.com/vlaaad/reveal).

 Since REBL depends on `datafy`/`nav` in Clojure 1.10, this seemed like a reasonable baseline to me.
 If you need to work on an earlier project, you'll need to use Chlorine's default versions of the commands.

 * `ctrl-; b` -- evaluate current form into REBL.
 * `ctrl-; B` -- evaluate current top-level form into REBL.